flant/addon-operator/docs/src/OVERVIEW.md

 # Overview

 **Addon-operator** combines Helm charts with hooks and values storage to transform charts into smart modules that configure themselves and respond to changes in the cluster.
-It is a sister project for [shell-operator](https://github.com/flant/shell-operator) and is actively used in [Deckhouse Kubernetes Platform](https://github.com/deckhouse/deckhouse) to implement its modules.
+It is a sister project for [shell-operator][shell-operator] and is actively used in [Deckhouse Kubernetes Platform][deckhouse] to implement its modules.

 ## Features

 - **Discovery of values** for Helm charts — parameters can be generated, calculated or retrieved from the cluster;
 - **Continuous discovery** — parameters can be changed in response to cluster events;
 - **Controlled Helm execution** — addon-operator monitors the Helm operation to ensure the Helm chart’s successful installation.
 Coming soon: use kubedog to track deploy status and more;
 - **Custom extra actions before and after running Helm** as well as any other events via the hooks paradigm.
-See related [shell-operator capabilities](https://github.com/flant/shell-operator/blob/master/HOOKS.md).
+See related [shell-operator capabilities][shell-operator-hooks].

 Additionally, addon-operator provides: